raysan5/rfxgen/README.md

 ## rFXGen License

-rFXGen source code is **open source**, licensed under an unmodified [zlib/libpng license](LICENSE).
+`rFXGen` source code is distributed as **open source**, licensed under an unmodified [zlib/libpng license](LICENSE).

-rFXGen binaries are completely free for anyone willing to compile it directly from source.
+`rFXGen` binaries are completely free for anyone willing to compile it directly from source.

-rFXGen can also be used for free [directly on this page](https://raylibtech.itch.io/rfxgen).
+`rFXGen` can also be used for free [directly on this page](https://raylibtech.itch.io/rfxgen).

-rFXGen Standalone is distributed as a low-cost tool for download.
+`rFXGen Standalone` is distributed as a low-cost tool for download.
 In any case, consider it as a small donation to help the author keep working on software for games development.

 *Copyright (c) 2015-2021 raylib technologies ([@raylibtech](https://twitter.com/raylibtech))*